javimontero/deep-q-trader/README.md

 We designed our study to be asset agnostic as it can be used with any market or commodity like FX, stocks, indexed futures, . . .
 We have used, just for convenience, the **Bitcoin/US dollar Perpetual Inverse Swap Contract (XBTUSD)** traded in the BitMEX market.

 ## Datasets
 **OHLCV dataset** contains classical Open, High, Low, Close, and Volume data.
+This dataset is available from [BitMEX](https://bitmex.com) exchange itself.

 **Order Book** dataset contains features like depth, volume, weighted spread, and slope.
-The 'slope' feature is calculated according to [Naes and Skjeltorp 2004]
+The 'slope' feature is calculated according to [Naes and Skjeltorp 2004].
+XBTUSD **order book historical** dataset can be ordered from [algorithmic.ch](https://algorithmic.ch/).

 ## Test strategies
 We created two strategies to test the reinforcement learning trading algorithm developed, the **look-forward** one, that slices the data in consecutive train and test sets and the **online** one, resembling real-time trading, were the training takes place at the same time as the acting.